|

 The most vulnerable sector is real estate, particularly housing.
 China has enjoyed an extended property boom over the past two decades, but that is now coming to an end.

 Evergrande, the largest real estate company, is over-indebted and in danger of default.
 This could cause a crash.
-The underlying cause is that China’s birth rate is much lower than the statistics indicate.

 The officially reported figure overstates the population by a significant amount.